pudly/schmopera-hugo/content/articles/metoo-intro.md

 But it's the recurring theme of a power imbalance that has convinced me to publish these personal accounts in a series I'm tagging, #TheStories.

 It's not about pointing fingers.
 This series is about upending that power imbalance.
 As I read these stories, I started to think of these abusers as a sorry lot.
 What kind of boss ignores their employees' physical boundaries, even after they've been asked to stop?
 What kind of teacher uses his power - and private studio - to comment on a student's breasts?
-What kind of functioning, grown-ass adult lures a younger person to their home, feeds them drugs and booze, and rapes them - _and then winks at them the next day?_
+What kind of functioning, grown-ass adult lures a younger person to their home, feeds them drugs and booze, and rapes them - _and then smiles at them the next day?_

 This is not the behaviour of people who warrant respect.
 These are the bumbling, desperate, insecurities of people who punch down.
 These people do not hold the power they want you to believe they do.
 Not anymore, at least.